NCAR/openiotwx/docs/installation/core_install.md

 # Flashing Microcontrollers

-Each station node is build atop a microcontroller, where each microcontroller is connected to one or more sensors either directly or by hubs -- [Grove hubs](https://www.seeedstudio.com/Grove-I2C-Hub.html) or [Qwiic hubs](https://www.seeedstudio.com/Grove-Qwiic-Hub-p-4531.html).
+Each station node is build with a microcontroller as its brain.
+Each microcontroller is connected to one or more sensors either directly or by hubs -- [Grove hubs](https://www.seeedstudio.com/Grove-I2C-Hub.html) or [Qwiic hubs](https://www.seeedstudio.com/Grove-Qwiic-Hub-p-4531.html).

 IotWx is designed to be used with the [m5Stack Atom Lite](https://m5stack.com/collections/m5-core/products/atom-lite-esp32-development-kit)
-ESP32-Pico based microcontroller, but it is possible to connect other microcontroller devices with small modifications to the codebase, though technically _any_ ESP32 chip with enough memory would work.
+ESP32-Pico based microcontroller, but it is possible to connect other microcontroller devices with a few modifications to the code.
+Technically _any_ ESP32 chip with enough memory would work.

-## Core IoTwx library installation
+That being said, the M5 atom lite is quite cheap and easy to purchase, and we thus suggest that one.

-There are two nodes that the core Arduino code has been developed for.
+## IoTwx library installation

-Before compiling the microcode onto the Arduino, you will also need to install the core IoTwx shared library which controls many of the communications and initialization functions of each node.
+Before compiling the microcode onto the Arduino, you will also need to install the IoTwx library which controls the communications and initialization functions of the station.

-!!! info  "IoTwx Core Library"
+!!! info  "IoTwx Library"

-    The core library can found at the following repository.
+    The library can found at the following repository.
 It should be installed in your `Arduino/libraries` directory and once installed, you may use it by the `#include "IoTwx.h"` directive.

     * [https://github.com/NCAR/esp32-atomlite-arduino-iotwx](https://github.com/NCAR/esp32-atomlite-arduino-iotwx)

 ## Preparing Your System